LeoGanz/PanVis/panvis/README.md

 # panvis

+install hpack with "stack install hpack"

+use "hpack" to update panvis.cabal based on changes in package.yaml (executed automatically by stack build)

+if missing depepndencies: "stack install"

 build with "stack build"

-run on windows with "stack exec panvis.exe"
+run with "stack exec panvis-exe"